-ing predictive alignment to challenging scenes.
+Figures 4 and 5 show two more examples of applying predictive alignment to challenging scenes.
 In these scenes, the prediction of some of the regions was not good enough (Parts of the falls and the fumes in the 'waterfall' video, and some actions in the 'festival' video), so predictability masks (as described in Section 2.4) were used to exclude unpredictable regions from motion computation.